Who am I?

 I am a work-a-holic and a perfectionist.
 In my spare time I try to be an avid city explorer.

 Recently, I have dedicated some time to learning a bit about the (massive) field of Machine Learning.
 I've taken a few MOOC's in my spare time.
 I've also tried my hand at working to solve some basic problems using machine learning techniques.

 What have I done?

-I am a self taught iOS programmer (took Stanford iOS Application Development course) with professional experience as well (XE.com now Euronet).
+I am a professional iOS developer with experience developing application for iOS and the Apple Watch at XE.com.
 I have delved into large Objective C code bases, though I have also (luckily or unluckily)

 had experience to all Swift versions, all the way from 1 to 3.
 I also maintain a forked version of MacDown which adds vim keybindings to the editor.